LindsayMoir/FastAPI_Heroku_CICD/README.md

 ## Model

 The `model.py` script reads, cleans data, trains the model, and performs inference (batch and single prediction).
+This is the classifiation report.
+We are using f1 to choose our best_mdodel.

 ```bash